Teaching Middle School Philosophy

 TOPICAL PROGRAMS

 • Landover Middle School’s lunch discussion group for philosophy was recently the subject of a Washington Post article.
 This program engages seventh- and eighth-grade students who wish to discuss a “question of the day.”
 Two teachers proctor the discussions and provide the questions.
-The Philosophy Club is open to anyone, and often attracts between 20 and40 students.
+The Philosophy Club is open to anyone, and often attracts between 20 and40 students.• Socrates Café, though primarily targeted to adults, can involve young people who attend with their families or on their own.
+In this program, participants propose questions or topics, not the facilitator.
+The website provides tips for getting started and for facilitating discussions that can work in either a progressive or topical format.